AuHau/ipfs-publish/README.md

 * Ignore files - `.ipfs_publish_ignore` file specify entries that should be removed before adding the repo to IPFS
 * Publish directory - you can publish only specific sub-directory inside the repo
+* Publish specific branch - you can specify which branch should be published from the repo
 * Build script - before adding to IPFS you can run script/binary inside the cloned repo
 * After publish script - after the publishing to IPFS, this script is run with argument of the created IPFS address